 - The recipient requires caregivers with training or experience in caring for individuals who have a degenerative disease, characterized by irreversible memory dysfunction, that attacks the brain and results in impaired memory, thinking, and behavior, including gradual memory loss, impaired judgment, disorientation, personality change, difficulty in learning, and the loss of language skills.

 - Regardless of setting, the recipient requires a physical environment that includes modifications and safety measures to safeguard the recipient because of the recipient's gradual memory loss, impaired judgment, disorientation, personality change, difficulty in learning, and the loss of language skills.

 - The recipient has a history of safety concerns related to inappropriate wandering, ingestion, aggressive behavior, and an increased incidence of falls.

-What you are attesting to by signing Section E of the Request For Referral Form is that the information that you've filled out in sections A, B, C, (D if applicable) and E of the form is accurate for your patient.
+What you are attesting to by signing Section C of the Request For Referral Form is that the information that you've filled out in sections A, B, and C, (D if applicable) of the form is accurate for your patient.
 Your dated signature also authorizes Liberty Healthcare of North Carolina to conduct a PCS eligibility requirement for up to 50 additional hours per month.

 For any questions concerning the DHB 3051, please contact Liberty Customer Support at 1-919-322-5944 or 1-855-740-1400 .